-Diana (s): Well, I think (.5) Could you use °some care, Edith?° (.2) Could you use that as well?
+Diana (s): Well, I think (.5) Could you use °some care, Edith? (.2) Could you use that as well?
 (2)

-Edith: °Yes°
+°Yes°

-Diana (s): Yes, I think so.
+Yes, I think so.
 You could use [that too].

+Mary (m):

-Mary (m): [I agree. °You need that°].
+[I agree. °You need that°].

 At this point Edith's verbal and body language have changed from defensive and aggressive to submissive: her body has fallen down, she looks at the table and her hands are firmly positioned as a cross over her chest as if to signal that they will not be aggressively chopping on the table nor be shaken on each side of her head.
-Notice that when Diana asks Edith if she could use some care, and Edith does not answer at first, Diana softens her offer by supplementing it with 'as well' and 'that too' as if she tells her that she is also getting what she has been asking for (even though she is not).
+Notice that when Diana asks Edith if she could use some care, and Edith does not answer at first, Diana softens her offer by supplementing it with 'as well' and 'that too' as if to tell her that she is also getting what she has been asking for (even though she is not).
 A few minutes pass and Mary elaborates on the choice of a care facility:

+Mary (m):

-Mary (m): There are not as many people that you need to [relate to]
+There are not as many people that you need to [relate to]

-Edith: [°No°, °No°]
+[°No°, °No°]

+Mary (m):

-Mary (m): Edith, it's a smaller place.
+Edith, it's a smaller place.

-Edith: °I just say "yes, yes, yes" to everything ((looks tired and makes hand gestures))
+°I just say "yes, yes, yes" to everything° ((looks tired and makes hand gestures))

-Diana (s): But it should only be (.5) You should only say yes if you actually [want it]
+But it should only be (.5) You should only say yes if you actually

-Edith: [Well, I
+[want it]

-would] want that.
+[Well, I would] want that.

-Diana (s): Maybe [we should]
+Maybe [we should]

-Edith: [The most important] thing for me is to become clean.
+[The most important] thing for me is to become clean.